Sniff 'n' the Tears: Formation and initial success (1973–1979)

 An early version of Sniff 'n' the Tears had been gigging in England as early as 1974.
 They were unable to land a record deal and the band's singer–songwriter Paul Roberts decided to dissolve the group and move to France.

-A few years later, Luigi Salvoni, the drummer from a band called Moon, listened to some demos that he and Roberts had cut in about 1975 for a French record label.
+A few years later, Luigi Salvoni, the drummer from a band called Moon that issued two albums in the UK in 1975/76, revisited some demos that he and Roberts had cut around 1975 for a French record label.
 Hearing some potential in them, he contacted Roberts about approaching pub rock label, Chiswick Records for a deal.
-Roberts, who had been concentrating on his career as a painter, agreed and Salvoni recruited some of the musicians from the demos to record Fickle Heart, their debut album.
-When it became apparent that things were going well and that a band would be needed for live work and promotion, Sniff 'n' the Tears subsequently debuted in 1978 as a six-piece band, consisting of Paul Roberts (vocals, acoustic guitar), Loz Netto (guitars), Mick Dyche (guitars), Chris Birkin (bass), Alan Fealdman (keyboards), and Luigi Salvoni (drums & percussion).
-Both Salvoni and Netto had been in the band Moon, which issued two albums in the UK in 1975/76.
+Roberts, who had been concentrating on his career as a painter, agreed and Salvoni recruited some of the musicians from the demos to record Fickle Heart, which would become the soon-to-be-officially-formed group's debut album.
+When it became apparent that things were going well and that a band would be needed for live work and promotion, Sniff 'n' the Tears subsequently debuted in 1978 as a six-piece band, consisting of Roberts (vocals, acoustic guitar), Salvoni (drums & percussion), Salvoni's former Moon bandmate Loz Netto (guitars), Mick Dyche (guitars), Chris Birkin (bass), and Alan Fealdman (keyboards).

 This line-up recorded the band's first album, Fickle Heart, which was produced by Salvoni.
 Guesting on the album as a backing vocalist was Noel McCalla, who had been Moon's lead singer.

 Though recorded in 1978, the album sat unreleased for over a year because Chiswick were in the process of changing their distribution.
-The band then had a substantial international hit with Fickle Hearts lead single "Driver's Seat" in 1979, aided by its driving rhythm, catchy lyrics and a Moog solo contributed by guest musician Keith Miller.
+However, once Fickle Heart was released, the band had a substantial international hit with the lead single "Driver's Seat" in 1979, aided by its driving rhythm, catchy lyrics and a Moog solo contributed by guest musician Keith Miller, who would soon officially join the band for a subsequent tour.
 However, the band fractured almost immediately after the album's release; in a matter of months, Birkin, Fealdman, and Salvoni all left the group to pursue other interests.

 Nick South took over on bass and would become a permanent member of the band.
-On tour, Sniff 'n' the Tears were augmented by drummer Paul Robinson and keyboardist Keith Miller.
+On tour, Sniff 'n' the Tears were augmented by drummer Paul Robinson, in addition to "Driver's Seat" Moog keyboardist Miller.

 When naming the 1973 band, Roberts suggested "The Tears", but their manager suggested "Sniff 'n' the Tears" because Roberts had hay fever and sniffed a lot.